 Palafrugell

-The town of Palafrugell is located almost 4km from the coast, in between the easternmost foothills of Les Gavarres and the hills of Begur.
+The town of Palafrugell is located almost 4km from the coast, between the easternmost foothills of Les Gavarres and the hills of Begur.
 It is the largest town of the Baix Empordà comarca (county) with a population of about 24,000, although the county capital is actually La Bisbal d’Empordà.

-While the principal settlement in its early days would’ve been on the coast during the time of the Romans, the main population moved inland due to the threat from Mediterranean pirates in the 5th and 6th centuries – as was the case for many other Catalan coastal towns.
-The pirate menace remained for a long number of years, centuries in fact, and so the inland settlement continued to grow to eventually become the town we know today.
+While the principal settlement in its early days would’ve been on the coast during the time of the Romans, the main population moved inland due to the threat from Mediterranean pirates in the 5th and 6th centuries, as was the case for many other Catalan coastal towns.
+The pirate menace remained for a long number of years, centuries in fact, and so the inland settlement continued to grow to become the town we know today.

 El Camino de Ronda

 The whole walk without stops should take just over a couple of hours or so.
 Even though there are a couple of slightly tricky parts at the beginning, they don’t last too long at all.
-You might want to add on some time for photo stops or a swim though, and maybe a beer!
+You might want to add on some time for photo stops or a swim, though, and maybe a beer!

 Tamariu

-Its days as a fishing hamlet are mostly behind it but it remains a popular place to moor leisure craft nowadays.
-The coast is dotted with coves with deep, clear waters and these can be explored by boat, or even by kayak, available to rent in the town.
-One such cove which has a small jetty is Cala Aigua Dolça just to the north and this can also be reached by walking for a few minutes along the tree-covered camino.
+Its days as a fishing hamlet are mostly behind it, but it remains a popular place to moor leisure craft nowadays.
+The coast is dotted with coves with deep, clear waters, and these can be explored by boat, or even by kayak, available to rent in the town.
+One such cove, which has a small jetty, is Cala Aigua Dolça just to the north, and this can also be reached by walking for a few minutes along the tree-covered camino.
 All in all, Tamariu is just about picture postcard perfect!

 The trek (up) to the lighthouse